va7sdf/artbergmann/news/1990-1994/_posts/1993-08-29-so-you-want-to-be-a-rock-star.markdown

 ---
 title: so you want to be a rock star
-article_author:
+article_author: greg potter
-article_publication:
+article_publication: montreal gazette
-article_date:
+article_date: august 29, 1993
 ---
-Montreal Gazette / Sunday, August 29, 1993 / by Greg Potter

 VANCOUVER - Countless books, articles, audio tapes and videos have been produced with the good intention of providing self- help for aspiring rock gods.

 This is yet another - and it won't help you, either.